Chicago Coronavirus Patient Infected Spouse in 1st Human-to-Human Case in US: CDC

 The spouse of a Chicago woman who was diagnosed with coronavirus last week has now tested positive for the virus, marking the first instance of person-to-person spread in the U.S., the Centers for Disease Control and Prevention announced Thursday.

-The latest patient, who is in his 60s, had "close contact" and recently reported symptoms, health officials said.
-He was admitted to an area hospital "recently" and is in stable condition, said Dr. Ngozi O. Ezike, director of the Illinois Department of Public Health.
+The latest patient had "close contact" with his wife and recently reported symptoms, health officials said.
+He was admitted to an area hospital Tuesday and is in stable condition, said Dr. Ngozi O. Ezike, director of the Illinois Department of Public Health.
 He does have "underlying medical conditions" and will remain hospitalized, officials said.

 It is the second person in Illinois to be diagnosed and the sixth confirmed case in the U.S.